Best Biscoff Stuffed Cookies: Easy Brown Butter Recipe

 These decadent Biscoff Stuffed Cookies are a treat all on their own, but here’s how to take them over the top:

 • With Milk or Coffee: The ultimate classic pairing.
-A cold glass of milk or a hot cup of coffee is the perfect companion to the rich, sweet, and spicy flavors of the cookie.
+A cold glass of milk or a hot cup of coffee is the perfect companion.

-• À La Mode: Serve a warm Biscoff stuffed cookie fresh from the oven with a scoop of high-quality vanilla bean ice cream.
-The contrast of the warm, gooey cookie and the cold, creamy ice cream is absolute heaven.
+• À La Mode: Serve a warm stuffed cookie fresh from the oven with a scoop of high-quality vanilla bean ice cream for a heavenly contrast.

 Can I use crunchy Biscoff spread?

-You can, but it’s not ideal for the filling in these Biscoff Stuffed Cookies.
-The crunchy bits can sometimes interfere with creating a perfect seal around the dough, increasing the risk of leaks.
-More importantly, you won’t get that same perfectly smooth, molten, lava-like center that makes these cookies so special.
+You can, but it’s not ideal for the filling.
+The crunchy bits can interfere with creating a perfect seal, and you won’t get that same perfectly smooth, molten, lava-like center.
 For the best gooey result, I strongly recommend using the smooth Biscoff spread.

 Why did my Biscoff Stuffed Cookies spread out too much?

-This is the most common cookie problem, and it almost always comes down to the dough not being chilled for long enough, or your butter being too warm when you mixed the dough.
-The chilling step is critical for solidifying the fat.
-If the fat is too soft when it goes into the oven, the cookies will melt and spread rapidly before the structure has a chance to set.
+This is the most common cookie problem, and it almost always comes down to the dough not being chilled for long enough, or your butter being too warm.
 Ensure you chill the dough for at least the minimum 2 hours, but 12 hours is truly best for this recipe.

 Can I make the dough without browning the butter?